cloudhotspot/pypackage-docker/README.md

 => Image complete
 make: `docker/test' is up to date.
 ```
-### Creating the Agent Image (Optional)
+### Creating the Helper Image (Optional)

-The agent image is specific to the sample application included in this workflow.
-The agent container runs an Ansible playbook (defined in `ansible/agent/site.yml`) that is used to allow the MySQL database container time to properly start up when bringing up the environments used in the workflow.
+A helper image referred to as an *agent image* is included in this workflow but note that this is specific to the sample application.
+The agent image runs an Ansible playbook (defined in `ansible/agent/site.yml`) that is used to allow the MySQL database container time to properly start up when bringing up the environments used in the workflow.
 Of course you are free to take whatever approach you like to achieve this goal, this approach is just one of many possible solutions to this problem.

 Create the agent image using the `make image docker/agent` command.